 Cheaters often realize the effect of cheating in relationships once the damage is done.
 Which is sad as the relationships then can be difficult to recover and repair.

 Counseling can be helpful for people who have a pattern of being unfaithful to their partners.
-They may find that the reason they can’t commit to someone has nothing to do with their spouse and everything to do with other personal issues they’ve been going through.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.